Sausage Stuffing Balls

 Shape the sausage stuffing mixture into meatballs using your hands (this makes around 16 balls).
 PLace in the fridge for 10 minutes.

-Put 1 tbsp of olive oil in a pan and brown the stuffing balls all over.
+Put 1 tablespoon of olive oil in a pan and brown the stuffing balls all over.
 Place the balls on a baking tray and cover with tin foil.
 Bake the balls for 25-30 minutes until cooked through and juicy.

 Top Tips For Making Sausage Stuffing Balls